Learning to Represent Bilingual Dictionaries

 \section{Abstract}

 Bilingual word embeddings have been widely used to capture the correspondence of lexical semantics in different human languages.
-However, the cross-lingual correspondence between sentences and lexicons is less studied, despite that this correspondence can largely benefit many applications, such as cross-lingual semantic search and question answering.
-To bridge this gap, we propose a neural embedding model that leverages bilingual dictionaries.
-The proposed model is trained to map the literal word definitions to the cross-lingual target words, for which we explore with different sentence encoding techniques.
+However, the cross-lingual correspondence between sentences and words is less studied, despite that this correspondence can significantly benefit many applications such as cross-lingual semantic search and textual inference.
+To bridge this gap, we propose a neural embedding model that leverages bilingual dictionaries\footnote{We refer the term \emph{dictionary} to its common meaning, i.e. lexical definitions of words.
+Note that this is different from some papers on bilingual settings that refer dictionaries to seed lexicons for one-to-one word mappings.}.
+The proposed model is trained to map the lexical definitions to the cross-lingual target words, for which we explore with different sentence encoding techniques.
 To enhance the learning process on limited resources, our model adopts several critical learning strategies, including multi-task learning on different bridges of languages, and joint learning of the dictionary model with a bilingual word embedding model.
-We conduct experiments on two tasks: (i) cross-lingual reverse dictionary retrieval, and (ii) bilingual paraphrase identification.
-In the former task, we demonstrate that our model is capable of comprehending bilingual concepts based on descriptions, and we also highlight the effectiveness of proposed learning strategies.
-In the latter one, we show that the proposed model effectively associates sentences in different languages via a shared embedding space, and outperforms existing approaches in identifying bilingual paraphrases.
+We conduct experiments on two new tasks.
+In the cross-lingual reverse dictionary retrieval task, we demonstrate that our model is capable of comprehending bilingual concepts based on descriptions, and the proposed learning strategies are effective.
+In the bilingual paraphrase identification task, we show that our model effectively associates sentences in different languages via a shared embedding space, and outperforms existing approaches in identifying bilingual paraphrases.